-- 1. Drain the external cooling water as described in the chapter draining the seawater system. - 2.
-Remove the pump end cover and the impeller. - 3.
+- 1. Drain the external cooling water as described in the chapter draining the rawwater system. - 2.
+Remove the pump end cover.
+Remove the impeller using a puller, remember direction of rotation. - 3.
 Inspect the impeller.
-Change the impeller if there are any visible cracks or other defects. - Clean the inside of the housing.
-Lubricate the pump housing and the inside of the cover with water-resistant grease (non-aggressive on rubber). - 5.
-Push the impeller into position while rotating it in the normal operating direction. - 6.
-Fit the cover with a new gasket. - 7.
-Open the seawater cocks.
+Change the impeller if there are any visible cracks or other defects. - 4.
+Clean the inside of the housing. - 5.
+Put some grease on the impeller blades and push the impeller into position while rotating it in the normal operating direction. - 6.
+Fit the cover with a new o-ring or gasket. - 7.
+Close the drain cocks. - 8.
+Open the rawwater cocks.